Azure-Samples/ms-identity-netcore-winui/README.md

 ---
 page_type: sample
-services: ms-identity
-client: WinUI Desktop app
-service:
-level: 100
+name: Authenticate users with MSAL.NET in a WinUI desktop application
+description: This sample demonstrates how to use the [Microsoft Authentication Library (MSAL) for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to get an access token and call the Microsoft Graph using the MS Graph SDK from a Universal Windows Platform (UWP) application.
-languages:
+- languages:
     -  csharp
 products:
     - azure-active-directory
     - msal-net
     - Windows
     - WinUI
-platform: WinUI
-endpoint: AAD v2.0
 urlFragment: ms-identity-netcore-winui
-name: Authenticate users with MSAL.NET in a WinUI desktop application
-description: This sample demonstrates how to use the [Microsoft Authentication Library (MSAL) for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to get an access token and call the Microsoft Graph using the MS Graph SDK from a Universal Windows Platform (UWP) application.
+extensions:
+- services: ms-identity
+- platform: WinUI
+- endpoint: AAD v2.0
+- level: 100
+- client: WinUI Desktop app
+- service:
 ---

 # Authenticate users with MSAL.NET in a WinUI desktop application